The Mérito Mindset

 A Mérito Mindset is when you try to be the best you can be in your professional career because your work has merit.

-Creating a professional development plan alone is difficult, but it’s not impossible.
-Start by creating a career trajectory for the professional role you would like to obtain within 3-5 years.
-A Development Plan will focus on developing, acquiring, or enhancing the skill sets required for the job you have or want.
+While creating a professional development plan independently can be challenging, it is achievable.
+Begin by outlining a career path for the professional role you aspire to reach within the next 3-5 years.
+A Development Plan aims to develop, acquire, or enhance the necessary skill sets for your current or desired position.

-That’s the Mérito Mindset Framework for professional growth and success!
+That’s the Mérito Mindset Framework: A holistic mindset that connects the dots for professional career growth and success.

 Achieving high ratings by managing your performance management

-Developing as a professional by creating a career trajectory and professional development plan
+Developing as a professional by creating a career trajectory and a professional development plan

 Growing within the organization by building organizational awareness and